Frank Daniel Gerber

-Frank Daniel Gerber (July 12, 1873 - October 7, 1952) was an American manufacturer of baby food.
+Frank Daniel Gerber (July 12, 1873 – October 7, 1952) was an American manufacturer of baby food.

 Early life

 Gerber was born in the town of Douglas in Allegan County, Michigan, in 1873.
 He graduated from Fremont High School of Western Michigan in 1887.
 He attended Valparaiso Normal School in Valparaiso, Indiana, for one year, to learn to become a teacher.

 Gerber’s father owned a tannery and Gerber joined his father’s firm when he was sixteen.
 Gerber became a partner of the firm within five years and managed it until it closed in 1905.

 Career

 Gerber founded Fremont Canning Company in 1901 with his father to market local produce for the farmers.
-They canned the farmers' peas, beans, and fruits.
+They canned peas, beans, and fruits on a seasonal basis.
 This company was the basis of the baby food industry.